PlanterApp/planter_blog/content/posts/beneficial-predatory-insects/index.md

 ## Tachinid Flies

-**Scientific name:** Family *'*Tachinidae' | [Click to search on Google Images](https://www.google.com/search?q=tachinid+flies&sca_esv=0625c367a110485f&udm=2&biw=1528&bih=738&ei=qtv_Z9D5Fp-hptQPusns4Ag&ved=0ahUKEwjQ9tGs_dyMAxWfkIkEHbokG4wQ4dUDCBE&uact=5&oq=tachinid+flies&gs_lp=EgNpbWciDnRhY2hpbmlkIGZsaWVzMgUQABiABDIFEAAYgAQyBRAAGIAEMgUQABiABDIFEAAYgAQyBBAAGB4yBBAAGB4yBBAAGB4yBBAAGB4yBBAAGB5IuRVQAFjqEnAAeACQAQCYAZ0BoAG3B6oBBDEzLjG4AQPIAQD4AQGYAg6gAuQHwgIKEAAYgAQYQxiKBcICCxAAGIAEGLEDGIMBwgIOEAAYgAQYsQMYgwEYigXCAggQABiABBixA8ICDRAAGIAEGLEDGEMYigXCAgcQABiABBgKmAMAkgcEMTMuMaAHsEiyBwQxMy4xuAfkBw&sclient=img)
+**Scientific name:** Family 'Tachinidae' | [Click to search on Google Images](https://www.google.com/search?q=tachinid+flies&sca_esv=0625c367a110485f&udm=2&biw=1528&bih=738&ei=qtv_Z9D5Fp-hptQPusns4Ag&ved=0ahUKEwjQ9tGs_dyMAxWfkIkEHbokG4wQ4dUDCBE&uact=5&oq=tachinid+flies&gs_lp=EgNpbWciDnRhY2hpbmlkIGZsaWVzMgUQABiABDIFEAAYgAQyBRAAGIAEMgUQABiABDIFEAAYgAQyBBAAGB4yBBAAGB4yBBAAGB4yBBAAGB4yBBAAGB5IuRVQAFjqEnAAeACQAQCYAZ0BoAG3B6oBBDEzLjG4AQPIAQD4AQGYAg6gAuQHwgIKEAAYgAQYQxiKBcICCxAAGIAEGLEDGIMBwgIOEAAYgAQYsQMYgwEYigXCAggQABiABBixA8ICDRAAGIAEGLEDGEMYigXCAgcQABiABBgKmAMAkgcEMTMuMaAHsEiyBwQxMy4xuAfkBw&sclient=img)

 Tachinid flies are a large family of parasitic flies that play an important role in pest control in the natural environment and the garden.
 There are many, different-looking species of tachinid flies and can be difficult to distinguish some of them from houseflies.
 Others look somewhat similar to bees and wasps.
-Adults feed on honeydew and nectar, while their larvae parasitize caterpillars, stink bugs (including squash bugs), beetles, and grasshoppers (typically they feed on eggs and larvae).[](https://www.google.com/search?q=tachinid+flies&sca_esv=0625c367a110485f&udm=2&biw=1528&bih=738&ei=qtv_Z9D5Fp-hptQPusns4Ag&ved=0ahUKEwjQ9tGs_dyMAxWfkIkEHbokG4wQ4dUDCBE&uact=5&oq=tachinid+flies&gs_lp=EgNpbWciDnRhY2hpbmlkIGZsaWVzMgUQABiABDIFEAAYgAQyBRAAGIAEMgUQABiABDIFEAAYgAQyBBAAGB4yBBAAGB4yBBAAGB4yBBAAGB4yBBAAGB5IuRVQAFjqEnAAeACQAQCYAZ0BoAG3B6oBBDEzLjG4AQPIAQD4AQGYAg6gAuQHwgIKEAAYgAQYQxiKBcICCxAAGIAEGLEDGIMBwgIOEAAYgAQYsQMYgwEYigXCAggQABiABBixA8ICDRAAGIAEGLEDGEMYigXCAgcQABiABBgKmAMAkgcEMTMuMaAHsEiyBwQxMy4xuAfkBw&sclient=img)
+Adults feed on honeydew and nectar, while their larvae parasitize caterpillars, stink bugs (including squash bugs), beetles, and grasshoppers (typically they feed on eggs and larvae).

 # Caveats with beneficial insects